lz4/lz4/README.md

 The benchmark uses [lzbench], from @inikep compiled with GCC v8.2.0 on Linux 64-bits (Ubuntu 4.18.0-17).
-The reference system uses a Core i7-9700K CPU @ 4.9GHz.
+The reference system uses a Core i7-9700K CPU @ 4.9GHz (w/ turbo boost).
 Benchmark evaluates the compression of reference [Silesia Corpus] in single-thread mode.